Dean1447/openmediavault-docs/faq.rst

 Does |omv| have drivers for my hardware?
 	All module drivers are provided by the Debian standard kernel of oldstable release 8.9 (aka Jessie).
 This distribution ships with kernel 3.16 by default.
-Optionally is possible to install the backport kernel 4.9.
-If hardware is supported under Debian Jessie then is supported under |omv|.
+Optionally it is possible to install the backport kernel 4.9.
+If hardware is supported under Debian Jessie then it is supported under |omv|.
 	The Jessie backport kernel 4.9 is the default kernel used by Stretch (Debian 9.3) at the moment, so it provides support for newer hardware.

 Can I use a usb flash drive (stick) for installing the system?
 	Yes, but the installation does not have any optimizations to reduce writes into the OS disk.
 The usb media will most likely start failing within a few weeks of usage.
-Most common symptom is basic command execution does not work, denied login, etc. More information `here <https://forum.openmediavault.org/index.php/Thread/6438-Tutorial-Experimental-Third-party-Plugin-available-Reducing-OMV-s-disk-writes-al/>`_.
+Most common symptoms are: basic command execution does not work, denied login, etc. More information `here <https://forum.openmediavault.org/index.php/Thread/6438-Tutorial-Experimental-Third-party-Plugin-available-Reducing-OMV-s-disk-writes-al/>`_.

-Can I give access to non-admin users to the web control panel?
+Can I give non-admin users access to the web control panel?
-	No. By default non-admin users can only access their account profile, they can change password and their email address if the admin has allowed changes on their account.
+	No. By default non-admin users can only access their account profile, they can change their password and email address if the admin has allowed changes to their account.
 	However the current |webui| framework is designed for developers to create plugins where they can give limited or full access to non-admin users to their plugin.
 An example is in the `openvpn plugin <https://github.com/OpenMediaVault-Plugin-Developers/openmediavault-openvpn>`_
 	by omv-extras.

 What is the file :file:`/etc/openmediavault/config.xml` for?
-	Is the database configuration store file for |omv|.
+	It is the database configuration storage file for |omv|.
 When a change is performed in the |webui|, the config value is stored and/or retrieved by RPC to/from this file.
-If this is a save change, then mkconf passes the value to the service configuration file and reloads the daemon in case is necessary.
+When changes are saved, mkconf passes the value to the service configuration file and reloads the daemon when necessary.

 Can I upgrade to Debian Testing/Unstable (Debian Testing/Sid) or use Ubuntu as a base distribution?
 	Yes.
-But the end is most likely a broken |webui| and possibly broken system. |omv| releases are heavily tight to their Debian base distribution.
+But the end is most likely a broken |webui| and possibly broken system. |omv| releases are heavily tied to their Debian base distribution.

 I´ve lost the |webui| password.
 How do I reset it?
 	Simply connect via ssh into the server or login locally on the machine and type in: :command:`omv-firstaid`.
 There is an option to reset the
 	|webui| password.

-Can I backup or restore and existing |omv| configuration?
+Can I backup or restore an existing |omv| configuration?
-	No. Keep the file :file:`/etc/openmediavault/config.xml` for references purposes if the option is to go for a clean re-install.
+	No. Keep the file :file:`/etc/openmediavault/config.xml` for reference purposes if the option is to go for a clean re-install.

 What is the default HTTP engine of |omv|?